okta/okta.github.io/_source/_posts/2018-06-12-mfa-in-spring-boot.md

 Hello <Your Name>
 ```

-If you want to see the whole flow in action, sign out of the Okta dashboard and try again.
+If you want to see the whole flow in action, sign out of the Okta dashboard (or use an incognito window) and try again.
 You will be redirected to the Okta login screen before being sent back to the root mapping in the `MFARestController`

 ## Add SMS-Based Multi-Factor Authentication

 Now for the really exciting part!
 Let's add a second factor to our authentication.

-Sign back into your `developer.okta.com` dashboard.
+Sign back into your developer.okta.com dashboard.
 The MFA options are only available in the Classic UI (for free accounts).
 Switch to the Classic UI by hovering over the **Developer Console** menu in the upper left corner and click on the **Classic UI** button.

 {% img blog/mfa-in-spring-boot/select-classic-ui.png alt:"Switch to classic UI" width:"600" %}{: .center-image }